rsethi21/diffExprProject/README.md

                         name/path of log file to store important output information tab delimited
   - -n NAME, --name NAME
                         name of species to blast against to see what other species the most differentially expressed genes are expressed in
+  - -b BLASTDB, --blastdb BLASTDB if already have blast genome fasta file, then input path to it here; this is if you want to skip the downloaded step if already have a blast fasta; must match the name parameter if using; if not inputed then ignores and downloads what is passed to name parameter
   - -u NUMSELECT, --numSelect NUMSELECT number of blast results to store from the blast search
   - -t TESTDATA, --testData TESTDATA